Elizabeth-Akinyi-O/AirBnB_clone_v2/README.md

 - How to handle 2 different storage engines with the same codebase
 - How to use environment variables

+AirBnB clone - Deploy static
+- What is Fabric
+- How to deploy code to a server easily
+- What is a tgz archive
+- How to execute Fabric command locally
+- How to execute Fabric command remotely
+- How to transfer files with Fabric
+- How to manage Nginx configuration
+- What is the difference between root and alias in a Nginx configuration

 <center> <h1>HBNB - The Console</h1> </center>